moesaid/FlutterPP_Public/README.md

 ## Overview

 FlutterPP (Flutter Plus Plus) is a low-code tool designed to significantly reduce development time by automating code generation for Flutter applications.
-This initial release, version 0.0.1, marks the beginning of an exciting journey towards making Flutter development more efficient and accessible.
+This initial release, marks the beginning of an exciting journey towards making Flutter development more efficient and accessible.

 ## Features